5 Things You Need to Make Your WordPress Blog GDPR Compliant

 GDPR: Issues specific to blogs.

 Blog owners tend to be casual about the GDPR implications.
 Many think that the best course of action is to simply wait and watch how the law evens out.
-The other argument for the inaction is ‘as long as the blog doesn’t make money, its fine’ Then there are private and personal blogs that think that they may be exempted as they do not collect data.
+The other argument for the inaction is as long as the blog doesn't make money, its fine.
+Then, there are private and personal blogs that think that they may be exempted as they do not collect data.
 Let us address these issues.
 Why every blog owner needs to know about the GDPR.
-And also make their blog compliant.1.
-The GDPR is really about ‘Rethinking our own responsibility’.
+And also make their blog compliant.

 On the technical level, blogs do consist of specific processes that work in the background and engage in data collection.
 At the most basic level, if you have a comments section, you are storing data.
 Visitors leaving their email addresses are another basic area of data collection.
 You might think that you are not collecting data, but all WordPress sites do collect data in their default settings.
 Also, contrary to popular opinion, compliance applies to you irrespective of whether you are making money from your blog or not.
-This has less to do with legality and more to do with self- regulation and responsibility4.
-Understanding the GDPR law – summary
+This has less to do with legality and more to do with self- regulation and responsibility

-- Advertising programs like AdSense – user profile is collected
+6. Advertising programs like "AdSense" - user profile is collected

 Your blog compliance checklist: